tawi1/DotsTrafficCity/docs/source/floatingOrigin.rst

 	.. image:: /images/road/floatingOrigin/floatingOrigin3.png

-* Set the threshold to 10 for testing purposes.
+* Set the threshold to 10 for testing purposes (in real-world scenarios, this value should be set between 200 and 1000).
 * In the Inspector, press the `Reset` button.

 	.. image:: /images/road/floatingOrigin/floatingOrigin4.png